nckz/nckz.github.io/posts/2016-07-20_GitLab_Runner_Setup.md

 * Now click on OK button in ‘Create Task’ UI.

 #### Save the Schedule as an XML File
-* Find the 'gitlab_runner_startup' task in the 'Active Tasks' section and double click it. -this will open the 'Actions' menu to the right.
+* Find the `gitlab_runner_startup` task in the 'Active Tasks' section and double click it.
+This will open the 'Actions' menu to the right.
 * Click on the 'Export' feature to save the scheduled task for porting to other VMs or as a backup.
 * Click 'Run' to test your task.